7 Huge Video Trends for 2021-2023

 2. Social Media Goes Video-First

-Web searches for social video platform TikTok are still skyrocketing into 2021.
+Web searches for social video platform TikTok are still skyrocketing into late 2021.

 It’s no mystery that video content is one of the internet’s main attractions.